eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/ab-digital-signature-using-wallet.md

 - [CSC Bindings]

 As a general rule, the interfaces (mentioned in section 3.5) should, where applicable, rely on or follow already defined mechanisms envisioned for EUDI wallets - especially related to issuance and presentation of verifiable credentials.
 This means that wallet <-> RP and wallet's interface for signature authorisation (wallet <-> SAM or wallet <-> RSSP/QTSP for SAP handling), may (and should preferably) use the presentation protocols envisioned in ARF, with dedicated "transactional data" parameters (in OID4VP specification, this parameter is named 'transaction_data') and dedicated Attestations ("QES Attestation").
 For these Attestations, dedicated rulebooks shall be made available too.
-_Note: This is worth to clarify, that use a PID for these purposes provides to some challenges that needs to be carefully considered by implementers.
+_Note: This is worth to clarify, that use of a PID for these purposes provides to some challenges that need to be carefully considered by implementers.
 Any use case for PID with transactional data in a presentation request shall not require any specific content in the PID rulebook.
-In addition, each use case needs individual legal assessment and confirmation about legal meaning of a such a presentation and its permissibility._
+In addition, each such use case needs individual legal assessment and confirmation about legal meaning of a such a presentation and its permissibility._

-For other interfaces, although it is useful to have them specified and supported by Wallet Units to improve interoperability, their implementation and technical specifications are at discretion of Wallet Providers eventually and their agreements with involved RSSPs/QTSPs or other actors.
+For other interfaces, although it is useful to have them specified and supported by Wallet Units to improve interoperability, their implementation and technical specifications are eventually at discretion of Wallet Providers and their agreements with involved RSSPs/QTSPs or other actors.

-In any case, the related specifications are still under development (in particular ETSI TS 119 432 / EN 319 432), and **may provide more than one implementation options for each the interfaces** at stake, with or w/o use of the presentation protocols or "transactional data" parameter.
+In any case, the related specifications are still under development (in particular ETSI TS 119 432 / EN 319 432), and **may provide more than one implementation options for each the interfaces** at stake, with or without use of the presentation protocols or "transactional data" parameter.

 The goal for the development of the specifications is to: enable all mandatory and desired options,​ give the choice to Wallet Providers to choose suitable options to build preferred architectures, and **standardise and mandate selected options** to ensure **interoperability where necessary** (wallet <-> RP interface for signature requesting and wallet's interface for signature authorisation at minimum)​.